 A healthy nail looks smooth whereas a nail with an abnormality may have some ridges.
-A set of healthy nails will have consistent coloring and nail abnormalities will show discoloration.
+They will have consistent coloring and nail abnormalities will show discoloration.
 It may be hard to decipher between what is normal and abnormal.
 If it becomes hard to decipher that is when you will want to get a dermatologist involved.
 Nail abnormalities may be caused by medical conditions.
-Nail abnormalities not caused by a medical condition may include beau’s lines, clubbing, spooning, mees’ lines, pitting, yellow nails and others.
+Abnormalities not caused by a medical condition may include beau’s lines, clubbing, spooning, mees’ lines, pitting, yellow nails and others.

 A Deep Dive into Nail Abnormalities

 Here we take a look at a variety of nail abnormalities, nail abnormality causes and nail abnormality treatments.

 Beau’s lines can be a sign of malnourishment, pneumonia, uncontrolled diabetes or zinc deficiency.
 When looking for Beau’s lines in the nails, you will notice indents in the middle of the nails.

 Clubbing can be associated with low oxygen in the blood, cardiovascular diseases, liver disease, pulmonary disease and AIDS.
 Signs of clubbing to look for include thickening of the nail and the nail curving around the fingertips.